alteryx/woodwork/contributing.md

   make installdeps
   git checkout -b issue####-branch_name
   ```
-* You will need to install Koalas to run all unit tests:
+* You will need to install Spark & Scala to run all unit tests:

      **macOS** (use [Homebrew](https://brew.sh/)):
      ```bash